deepak4728/XplorTech/README.md

 ---

 Feel free to adapt this template to your specific project.
-Best of luck with TechVerseX! 🚀🌟
+Best of luck with XplorTech! 🚀🌟

-# TechVerseX Channel - Full Stack Project Repository
+# XplorTech Channel - Full Stack Project Repository

-Welcome to the **TechVerseX Channel** repository, where we’re building an exciting **Full Stack Web Application** using modern tools and technologies! 🚀
+Welcome to the **XplorTech Channel** repository, where we’re building an exciting **Full Stack Web Application** using modern tools and technologies! 🚀

 ## 📚 **Tech Stack:**